Twelve inspirational life books you must read while you are here, alive and kicking…

 To understand this is to understand the foundation of Tibetan Buddhism.
 For clarity and explanation of The Book of the Dead, and insight into Tibetan Buddhism, you would be well advised to also read a true companion, The Tibetan Book Of Living And Dying – Sogyal Rinpoche.

 Think And Grow Rich Twelve Inspirational Life Books

 You might be surprised too just how much this links to your inner life and the power of your imagination.

-Other great books to contemplate reading in context are: Believe and Achieve – W Clement Stone, The Path of Least Resistance – Robert Fritz, and The Key: The Missing Secret for Attracting Anything You Want – Joe Vitale.
+Other great books to contemplate reading in context are: The Master Key System – Charles Haanel, Believe and Achieve – W Clement Stone, The Path of Least Resistance – Robert Fritz, and The Key: The Missing Secret for Attracting Anything You Want – Joe Vitale.
 Both Fritz and Vitale broaden out this approach to using visualisation towards any life goal, not just money.
 Vitale also gives a lot of very useful insight (and methods) into clearing the mind blocks on our path to creating/receiving what we want.

 Zen Flesh, Zen Bones Twelve Inspirational Life Books

 This wonderful book actually includes four books: 101 Zen Stories – anecdotes and enlightenment stories of the great masters; The Gateless Gate – forty-eight Zen koans to awaken the mind to enlightenment; The 10 Bulls – depicting the ten stages of awareness (shades of Catch Bull at 4 by Cat Stevens); Centering – offering a four-thousand-year-old Sanskrit text that may well be one of the roots of Zen thought.

 If you want to get the existentialist Zen view of life and death then here is your bible starter.
 While you are at it, also take a read of The Book On the Taboo Against Knowing Who You Are – Alan Watts.
 Find it, it will speak volumes.